Skip to main content

 Another important avenue to consider as you build our a real-time crime center: data pipes.

 Police cameras like Axon Body 4, Fleet 3, and Axon Air are a great place to start, but the more information fed into the real-time crime center, the better.
-Gunshot detection, ALPR, CAD information, Internet of things applications, floor plans and a public tip line can all further empower the RTCC.
+Gunshot detection, 3rd party ALPR, CAD information, Internet of things applications, floor plans and a public tip line can all further empower the RTCC.

 If your department can partner with business owners and other private citizens to volunteer their cameras for use in crime prevention and evidence gathering, you can exponentially improve your RTCC coverage.
 If sign-up is easy and the RTCC demonstrates sufficient results, the number of community cameras in the registry will rise accordingly, creating a virtuous cycle of bringing more cameras in and raising RTCC effectiveness.